virinchibilla/Shopping-project/README.md

 ## Get started

-First go to the Shopping project Folder( cd miniproject)
+First go to the Shopping project Folder( cd Shopping-project)

 To get a list of helper commands: